maticnetwork/matic.js/content/docs/pos/erc20/withdraw-start.md

 ---
 Title: 'withdraw start ERC20 POS '
-Keywords: 'pos client, erc20, approveMax, polygon, sdk'
+Keywords: 'pos client, erc20, withdrawStart, polygon, sdk'
-Description: 'Get started with maticjs'
+Description: 'withdrawStart method can be used to initiate the withdraw process which will burn the specified amount on polygon chain.'
 ---

 # withdrawStart